QilinCloud/SDK-PHP/README.md

 ## How to provide feedback

 Generally, bugs and feature requests for the API or docs should be [Github issue](https://github.com/QilinCloud/SDK-PHP/issues/new).
-Everything else should be discussed here [API-Offer Discussion](https://github.com/QilinCloud/SDK-PHP/discussions).
+Everything else should be discussed here [SDK-PHP Discussion](https://github.com/QilinCloud/SDK-PHP/discussions).

 ## Legal